w0rthy/ArrayVisualizer/README.md

 - Fixed circular pointer with much cleaner math
 - Toogle between pointer and black bar with circular visuals
 - Refactor/reorganize prompts and frames
+- Cleaner:
-- Cleaner Counting Sort
+  - Counting Sort
-- Cleaner Tree Sort
+  - Tree Sort
-- Cleaner getters/setters
+  - getters/setters
-- Cleaner method parameters
+  - method parameters
 - Small organizational changes

-** If you are experiencing performance issues in Windows 10, look here: https://superuser.com/questions/988379/how-do-i-run-java-apps-upscaled-on-a-high-dpi-display
+**If you are experiencing performance issues in Windows 10, look here: https://superuser.com/questions/988379/how-do-i-run-java-apps-upscaled-on-a-high-dpi-display**

 An executable .jar file is available in the dist folder.
 Have fun!